Desert and mountains in Morocco

 In case we’re not all on the same ferry, our meeting place for this trip is Chefchaouen on 2 November.

 Example of the route

 Here’s an overview of the area we covered in November 2018 – next time it may be different.

 We will drive a lot on tracks, which in Morocco are never really difficult.
-Only sand driving, which may happen if we get to the dunes, requires some special skills.
+Only sand driving requires special skills.

-- 14 overnight stays during the trip in hotels, campsites, Berber tents, wild camping, including breakfast
+- 14 overnight stays during the trip in hotels, campsites, wild camping, including breakfast

-- Welcome and farewell dinners at beginning and end of the trip
+- Welcome dinner at beginning of the trip

 - 14 days of travel

 - Overnight stays outside trip dates

 We will decide on our overnight stays as we go along.
 They are likely to be partly in hotels and partly camping.
 Most campsites offer rooms as well so that you have a choice.
 We will definitely camp in the wild as number of times when there are no hotels nor campsites.
 It’s a phenomenal experience.
 A ground tent is fine and you need some cooking equipment.
 If you don’t have those, let us know and we’ll help you out.